-As a business owner, you’ve likely been through the website design process before.
+At this point many business owners or marketing managers/directors have likely been through the website design process before (if not, no worries!)
 Whether it was your first time putting the company online, or you were just redesigning the site, there are steps to make sure that your vision comes to fruition through the designer(s).

 When all of that research, planning, content writing, testing and the general build come together, it’s time to push that website live.
 If it’s handled appropriately it should be a breeze with minimal errors to fix.
 In the case that it’s not, a rabbit hole of problems can arise.
 There’s also the question of “what should I expect as far as traffic, rankings and general process goes?”

 At webFEAT Complete, we’ve been refining our process since 1998, and continue to refine it every time we do a site launch.
 In this post, we’re going to walk you through potential hiccups, helping search engines understand the changes to your website, and our process.
 Away we go!

 Unfortunately, no matter how much you test and how well you plan, things can happen with your new website.
 Some of the most common things we’ve seen and heard in the past:

 - The goal date to push the website live is pushed back